yannis300307/ESG_Engine/README.md

 To close the server, just call the `server.close()` function.

-If you have some problems you go to my support Discord server : https://discord.gg/acursxkUj8
+If you have some problems you can go to my support Discord server : https://discord.gg/acursxkUj8